Equidistribution of rational subspaces and their shapes: The dynamical version of the theorem in codimension 2

-The remainder of this section is devoted to the proof of Theorem~\ref{thm:dyn dim2}.
-We fix an admissible sequence of subspaces $L_i$ and a prime $p$ as in the definition of admissability.
+We will structure the proof somewhat differently as equidistribution in the first component turns out to be the most difficult challenge in the proof.
+We fix an admissible sequence of subspaces $L_i$ and a prime $p$ as in the definition of admissibility.

 Recall (cf.~\S\ref{sec:stabilizersintro}) that for any $L \in \Gr{2}(\Q)$ the group $\StSpin_L$ is not semisimple but only reductive.
 Let us describe the center as well as the commutator subgroup of~$\StSpin_L$.
-For any $L' \in \Gr{\ell}(\Q)$ the pointwise stabilizer subgroup is
+Define the pointwise stabilizer subgroup

 The center of $\StSpin_L$ is equal to $\StSpinpt_{L^\perp}$ which we denote by $\mathbf{T}_L$ for simplicity as it is abelian in this case.
 The commutator subgroup of $\StSpin_L$ is the semisimple group $\StSpinpt_L$ and $\StSpin_L$ is isogenous to $\StSpinpt_L \times \mathbf{T}_L$ (see Remark~\ref{rem:isogenytostabprod}).
 As in \S\ref{sec:dimatleast4}, one can use the measure rigidity result of Gorodnik and Oh \cite{gorodnikoh}, this time for subgroups of the form $\StSpinpt_L$.
 These are however non-maximal so that we need to put extra effort to rule out intermediate groups\footnote{Roughly speaking, the obstacle to overcome are 'short vectors' in $L$.
 Ellenberg and Venkatesh \cite{localglobalEV} prove the theorem we are alluding to here assuming that $L$ does not contain 'short vectors' -- see also Proposition~\ref{prop:pointwisestab}.}.
 Here, we use an averaging procedure involving the torus $\mathbf{T}_L$ as well as Duke's theorem \cite{duke88} to show that these obstructions typically do not occur.